TTK4130/ttk4130.github.io/docs/animation.rst

 It runs on all modern browsers without plugins, and offers real-time rendering, various geometries, lighting effects and interactive controls.
 It also supports more sophisticated tools for loading 3D models, post-processing effects and even virtual/augmented reality capabilities.

-In this section we'll cover some of the basics of creating animations using Three.js with a simple rolling ball example.
-This tutorial is by no means comprehensive, and in fact we'll barely scratch the surface.
-We highly recommend you checking out the `impressive library of examples on the official website <https://threejs.org/examples/#webgl_animation_keyframes>`_.
+This section covers some of the basics of creating animations using Three.js with a simple rolling ball example.
+If you would like to learn more, we recommend checking out the `impressive library of examples on the official website <https://threejs.org/examples/#webgl_animation_keyframes>`_.
 For a more in-depth introduction to Three.js, check out `Discover Threejs <https://discoverthreejs.com>`_.

 Example: Sphere in bowl simulation